 Lapsing in recovery can happen.
 It is a brief slip-up where someone may have a moment of weakness and use, but they instantly regret their decision.
 They will then usually return to recovery.
 According to the National Institute of Health Indian Journal of Psychiatry “Relapse Prevention“:

 The initial transgression of problem behavior after a quit attempt is defined as a “lapse,” which could eventually lead to continued transgressions to a level that is similar to before quitting and is defined as a “relapse”.
 Another possible outcome of a lapse is that the client may manage to abstain and thus continue to go forward in the path of positive change, “prolapse”.
 Many researchers define relapse as a process rather than as a discrete event and thus attempt to characterize the factors contributing to relapse.
 (NIH)

 Lapses have fewer negative connotations and are less damaging than falling back into full addiction.
 However, handling a lapse is very important because if it isn’t handled properly, the person could be headed for a relapse.

-Start Treatment for Drug Abuse at Evoke Wellness FL
+Start Treatment for Drug Abuse at Evoke Wellness at Miramar

 Evoke Wellness offers a safe and comfortable environment for medical detoxification.
 Our patients are treated extensively so that minimal discomfort is experienced during the detox process.
 We provide residential treatment in a structured environment and then provide you with after-care support, which is very important when being treated for addiction.
 Evoke Wellness is here to help you get on the road to long-term recovery.